mabrains/globalfoundries-pdk-libs-gf180mcu_fd_pv/klayout/drc/README.md

 - `--no_beol`                           Turn off BEOL rules from running.

-- `--connectivity`                      Turn on connectivity rules.
+- `--no_connectivity`                   Turn off connectivity rules.

 - `--density`                           Turn on Density rules.